Quick Summary

 Speed — Winner: Airalo (fixed plans)

 Airalo’s fixed-data plans run at full carrier speed with zero throttling until you exhaust your allocation.
-Independent tests show average downloads around 225 Mbps on SoftBank.
-Holafly advertises 5G speeds but applies an undisclosed fair-use cap — once hit, speeds may drop sharply.
+In our 2026 testing across Tokyo, Kyoto, and Osaka, Airalo’s Japan eSIM routed through SoftBank typically delivered around 200–250 Mbps download speeds in urban areas, while Holafly’s performance became less predictable once its fair-use threshold kicked in.
 For guaranteed full-speed performance, Airalo’s fixed plans are more predictable.

 Customer Support — Tie